williamtran314/notes/README.md

 # notes
-a repo of all my class notes written in LaTeX
+a repo of all my class notes written in markdown and LaTeX